JesseCoretta/go-aci/README.md

 ## Implementation Compatibility Notice

 The ACIv3 syntax, though largely the same across the multiple supporting directory products that have adopted it, does have a few variations in terms of available keywords and features.

 Though this is not a comprehensive list, a few of these cases are listed below:

-- TargetRule scoping, through the targetscope keyword
+- TargetRule scoping, through the `targetscope` keyword
-- BindRule DN[^4] roles, through the roledn keyword
+- BindRule DN[^4] roles, through the `roledn` keyword
-- Group attribute-based value matching, through the groupattr keyword
+- Group attribute-based value matching, through the `groupattr` keyword
-- LDAP Extended Operation OID[^5] definitions, through the extop keyword
+- LDAP Extended Operation OID[^5] definitions, through the `extop` keyword
-- LDAP Control OID definitions, through the targetcontrol keyword
+- LDAP Control OID definitions, through the `targetcontrol` keyword
-- Rights definitions, such as Import and Export
+- Rights definitions, such as `import` and `export`
-- Permitted 'levels' for inheritance value matching
+- Number of supported 'levels' for inheritance value matching

 This package aims to support *ALL* of the facets of the ACIv3 syntax without exception.
 Users will need to verify, however, that any ACI definitions generated -- in part or in whole as a result of using this package -- are compatible with their